yahoo/Oak/README.md

 2. In contrast to the ConcurrentNavigableMap API, `void put(K key, V value)` does not return the value previously associated with the key, if key existed.
 Likewise, `void remove(K key)` does not return a boolean indicating whether key was actually deleted, if key existed.
 3. `boolean computeIfPresent(K key, Consumer<OakWBuffer> computer)` gets the user-defined computer function.
 The computer is invoked in case the key exists.
 The computer is provided with OakWBuffer, representing the serialized value associated with the key.
 The computer's effect is atomic, meaning that either all updates are seen by concurrent readers, or none are.
-The compute functionality offers the Oak user an efficient zero-copy update-in-place, which allows Oak users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.
+The compute functionality offers the OakMap user an efficient zero-copy update-in-place, which allows OakMap users to focus on business logic without dealing with the hard problems that data layout and concurrency control present.
-5. Oak additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
+5. OakMap additionally supports an atomic `void putIfAbsentComputeIfPresent(K key, V value, Consumer<OakWBuffer> computer)` interface, (which is not part of ConcurrentNavigableMap).
 This API looks for a key.
 If the key does not exist, it adds a new Serialized key --> Serialized value mapping.
 Otherwise, the value associated with the key is updated with computer(old value).
 This interface works concurrently with other updates and requires only one search traversal.

 ## Memory Management
-As explained above, when constructing off-heap Oak, the memory capacity (per Oak instance) needs to be specified.
-Oak allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.
+As explained above, when constructing off-heap OakMap, the memory capacity (per OakMap instance) needs to be specified.
+OakMap allocates the off-heap memory with the requested capacity at construction time, and later manages this memory.
 This memory (the entire given capacity) needs to be released later, thus OakMap implements AutoClosable.
 Be sure to use it within try-statement or better invoke OakMap's close() method when OakMap is no longer in use.

 Please pay attention that multiple views can be defined to the same underlying memory of OakMap.
 That is when other sub-maps and views (OakBufferView/OakTransformView) are created.
 Do not worry, the true memory release will happen only when last of those views is closed.